Skip to main content

 Do you have thoughts on what you might like to do as a volunteer with the RGD in the future?

 My time in academia, both as a student and as a teaching assistant, has fostered in me a passion for quality design education.
 As I grow in my professional experience, I’d love to join education initiatives, mentor students and one day serve as a judge in the Student Awards.
-At present, the Provisional Committee is doing important work that I’m honored to be part of.
+At present, the Associate Committee is doing important work that I’m honoured to be part of.

-Emma Hodgson is a graphic designer, design researcher, artist and Master of Design candidate at York University in Toronto, Ontario.
-She is currently in the second year of her degree and TAing in the Design at York program.
-Emma’s research for her master’s thesis incorporates design history, science and technology studies, feminist theory, parody branding and the history of athleisure to critique everyday self-optimization practices and the ideals that they promote.
+Emma Hodgson is a designer, artist and design researcher who recently graduated from York University's Master of Design program.
+Emma’s research for her master’s thesis incorporated design history, science and technology studies, feminist theory, parody branding and the history of athleisure to critique everyday self-optimization practices and the ideals that they promote.

 Related Articles